Nicky Grant: Career outwith playing

+In October 2019 she was appointed as head of education services at Highland Council and was promoted to education ECO in July 2021.
+She left the post in April 2024.
+In November 2024 she took on the role of operations and commercial manager at Elgin City F.C..

 Personal life

 Grant's brother Graeme is also a footballer, who played with Buckie Thistle and Forres Mechanics in the Highland Football League, as well as spending 2002–03 with Elgin City in the Scottish Football League Third Division.

-As of 2019, she was the head teacher of Alness Academy having been appointed at the end of the previous year.
-She had previously held senior roles at schools in Aberdeenshire and Moray.

-Grant became the Director of Education for Highland in 2019, after just 9 months at Alness Academy.